87tana/87tana.github.io/README.md

 ## Selected Work Experience

-Computer Vision Researcher, Deep Learning
-Freelance (Self employed)Freelance (Self employed)
+**Computer Vision Researcher, Deep Learning** Freelance (Self employed)
-1 yr1 yr

-    FreelanceFreelance Jan 2024 - Present · 7 mosJan 2024 to Present · 7 mos RemoteRemote
 - Developed a ResNet-based decoder-encoder deep learning model for brain tumor classification in MRI images, enhancing the client’s system performance on their complex and imbalanced dataset by 15%.

 - Optimized and fine-tuned a UNet-based deep learning segmentation model for brain tumor localization in MRI images, boosting the client’s system performance by 10%.

 - Initiated and executed proof-of-concept models, validating ML and DL algorithms to assess feasibility and potential impact